JonTheTurnip/cellular-automata/README.md

 A good medium article https://medium.com/codesphere-cloud/building-conways-game-of-life-in-javascript-ab07dc7c1950

 In due course the intention is to buy the domain name 'cellular-automata.net' from zen.co.uk, it's 12.99 per year.

+For publishing, why not use github pages https://pages.github.com/?